 There are several different ways that you can open HTML files.
 For the most part, you can use a web browser, text editor, or specialized HTML editor.
 Read on to find out which method will work best for you.

 Since you have already established that HTML is basically the same as a webpage, the question is, what do you use to open web pages?
-Any web browser are all capable of opening HTML documents.
+Internet browsers.
+Programs like Internet Explorer, Firefox, Chrome, Safari, etc, are all capable of opening HTML documents.
 If you do not have any specific HTML program installed, your default browser should open when you click an HTML file.
 Upon opening an HTML file in an internet browser, you will see it just as it would appear on an actual website.
 Thus, you will not see any of the tags, attributes, or code at all.

 How to Open HTML - HTML Editors